tresata/hackathonclt2019/README.md

 ## DEVPOST

-Please make sure you sign up on [DEVPOST](https://hackathonclt.devpost.com/) to submit your codes and presentations prior to your scheduled shortlisting.
+Please make sure you sign up on [DEVPOST](https://hackathonclt.devpost.com/) to submit your codes and presentations prior to your scheduled shortlisting (no later than 8:45 AM).
+One DEVPOST submission per team.
 This is required for judging!

 ## SLACK